coderedfox/Visual-Effects-Tools/README.md

 # Visual-Effects-Tools

 ### What is this repository for? ###
-* Tool sI have creted over the years to help in the VFX world
+* Tools I have created or copied over the years to help in the VFX world

 ### How do I get set up? ###